-Members of the local chapters collectively convene at least twice annually for general membership meetings.
+Members of the local chapters convene once a month as a board and at least twice annually for general membership meetings.
 Because of the non-contiguous nature of each island, and more recently, efforts to practice social distancing, meetings are conducted via electronic means (webinar, video teleconference, teleconference, or other generally available technologies).